-So, today are are at another graduation party.
+So today, we are at another graduation party.
 I’m filled with trepidation as we approach the door.
 I’m trying to stay engaged with people’s happy little lives, celebrating the milestones of their kids, milestones we will never have with Shayna.
-I’ll go in, shake hands, smile, pass out congratulations and keep my pain to myself.
+I’ll go in, shake hands, smile, pass out congratulations, and keep my pain to myself.

 We meet people we haven’t met.
 One couple has a son who also just graduated.
-So, the awkward small talk begins as we think of what questions to ask each other.
+So, the awkward small talk begins as we ponder what questions to ask each other.
 The guy asks the question I dread “So, do you have kids?”
 Tywana’s engaged in a side conversation with her friends.
-Normally, at this moment we’ll look at each other and silently decide who’s going to take the lead this time.
+Usually, at this moment, we’ll look at each other and silently decide who’s going to take the lead this time.
 I give her a quick look from my peripheral vision.
 Nope.
 She’s fully engaged there.
 I’m on my own.

-I feel bad though.
+I feel bad, though.
 My thoughts immediately turn to Shayna when he asks the question.
 I give her a silent apology.
 “Shayna, you know I know you’re still here with me.
 You know how proud I am of you.
-You know you will always be a part of me and I will miss you every moment until the moment I can get out of this Earth body.”
+You know you will always be a part of me, and I will miss you every moment until the moment I can get out of this Earth body.”
 I just don’t need to go through this story with every stranger I meet.
 I’ll never see this guy again.
 He doesn’t need to know.
-He doesn’t really care.
+He doesn’t care.
 He’s just making conversation.
-Still it feels like a little lie.
+Still, it feels like a little lie.
 Damn.